John Euliano Park

-John Euliano Park, formerly Jay Bergman Field, is a baseball stadium located on the main campus of the University of Central Florida in Orlando, Florida, USA.
+John Euliano Park, formerly Jay Bergman Field, is a baseball stadium located on the main campus of the University of Central Florida near Orlando in Orange County, Florida, USA.
 The stadium serves as the home of the UCF Knights baseball team.

 History

 John Euliano Park was originally built in 2001 as a state-of-the-art facility, featuring an indoor training facility with three batting cages and two pitching mounds.
 The facility was originally named after the longtime head coach of the team, Jay Bergman.
 However, UCF relieved Jay Bergman of his duties on May 1, 2008, for alleged harassment towards an equipment manager.

 In 2013, the Knights ranked 43rd among Division I baseball programs in attendance, averaging 1,457 per home game.
 The facility's single-game record attendance of 4,319 was set during a game against the #2 Florida Gators on March 3, 2015; the #14 Knights knocked off the Gators, 4–3.

 Jay Bergman's name controversially remained on the park until August 22, 2016, when it was renamed for alumnus John Euliano.
 Euliano had given UCF Athletics a gift of $1.5 million for renovation of the stadium.
-The latest round of renovation will begin following the 2017 season.
+The latest round of renovation began following the 2017 season.

 Since moving into John Euliano Park in 2001, the Knights own a 222–123 (.643) record.